be0vlk/owlculus/README.md

 - **Cross-Case Visibility**: Entities can be discovered across multiple cases through the correlation scanning plugin

 #### Evidence
 This page allows you to upload and download evidence to the case folder.
-Cases are initially created with no folder structure but the app comes with pre-configured templates that can be applied.
+Cases are initially created with no folder structure but the app comes with pre-configured templates that can be applied, or you can create folders one-by-one.
 Admin users can also create new templates within the Admin dashboard.

 ### Plugins
 This page allows you to conveniently run a variety of OSINT tools right from the app.